 Does it streamline your operations?

-Sure, a portal may look good, but what does it accomplish for your business?
+First, look beyond the look and feel.
+A portal may look good, but what does it accomplish for your business?
 Does it facilitate communications between you and your users?
-Does it enable more efficient business operations and workflows?
+Will it enable more efficient business operations and workflows?
 Does it enable you to be more productive?
 If your portal doesn’t help you reach your business objectives, a nice-looking site will get old real fast.

 How is your user experience?

 Yes, member and provider experience is important, but how is the user experience for you?
 Does it help with your business tasks?
 Does it make your job easier?
 Is the functionality clunky or seamless for you to use?
 Pay attention to this, because you’ll be using your portal more often than your members and providers do.